Cleveland Browns vs. Detroit Lions NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Home and road insights

-- At home this season, Cleveland has two wins against the spread and is 3-2 overall.
+- Cleveland has covered the spread twice at home, and is 3-2 overall there, this season.

-- The Browns are winless ATS (0-1) as 10-point favorites or greater at home.

-- In five home games this year, Cleveland has hit the over twice.
+- In five home games this season, Cleveland has gone over the total twice.

 Powered by Data Skrive.